 What Players Must Do When Play Resumes

 (1) Where to Resume Play.
-A player must resume play from where he or she stopped play on a hole or, if between two holes, at the next teeing area, even if play is resumed on a later day.(2) When to Resume Play.
+A player must resume play from where they stopped play on a hole or, if between two holes, at the next teeing area, even if play is resumed on a later day.If a player resumes play from a different spot than where they stopped play, see Rules 6.1b and 14.7.(2) When to Resume Play.
 The player must be present at the location identified in (1) and ready to play:

 At the time set by the Committee for play to resume, and

 The player must resume play at (and not before) that time.

 If the ability to resume play is delayed for any reason (such as when players in the group ahead need to play first and move out of the way), there is no breach of this Rule if the player is present and ready to play when the player’s group is able to resume play.Penalty for Breach of Rule 5.7c(2): Disqualification.Exceptions to Disqualification for Failure to Resume on Time: Exceptions 1, 2 and 3 in Rule 5.3a and the Exception to Rule 5.7b apply here as well.

 Lifting Ball When Play Stops; Replacing and Substituting Ball When Play Resumes

 (1) Lifting Ball When Play Stops or Before Play Resumes.
 When stopping play of a hole under this Rule, the player may mark the spot of their ball and lift the ball (see Rule 14.1).Either before or when play is resumed:

 When Player’s Ball Was Lifted When Play Stopped.
 The player must replace the original ball or another ball on the original spot (which if not known must be estimated) (see Rule 14.2).